-- Proximity to Border: Canada Border Services Agency (CBSA) and US Customs and Border Protection (CBP) require that the plazas be located as close to the border (i.e. bridge crossing) as possible, to reduce security / monitoring requirements for border agencies.
+- Proximity to Border: Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (CBP) require that the plazas be located as close to the border (i.e. bridge crossing) as possible, to reduce security / monitoring requirements for border agencies.
 Where plazas cannot be directly connected to the bridge, secure connections would be required to prevent goods and travellers from avoiding inspection.
-In Canada, a secure roadway of 1500m (0.9 mi) was considered the guideline for a maximum reasonable distance, subject to consideration of land use and line of sight concerns. - Site Area: The site must provide adequate space to accommodate projected traffic demand, as well as turn-around opportunities for drivers and the installation of equipment systems prior to and after inspection points, on-site secondary inspection, some storage capacity for traffic queues on the plaza, and the ability to expand in the future.
+In Canada, a secure roadway of 1500 m was considered the guideline for a maximum reasonable distance, subject to consideration of land use and line of sight. - Site Area: The site must provide adequate space to accommodate projected traffic demand, as well as turn-around opportunities for drivers and the installation of equipment systems prior to and after inspection points, on-site secondary inspection, some storage capacity for traffic queues on the plaza, and the ability to expand in the future.

-For the current EA study, inspection plaza areas of 30 to 40 ha (80 to 100 acres) were considered for new crossings, based on the preliminary assumption that international truck traffic will be distributed equally between the new crossing and the Ambassador Bridge.
+For the Detroit International Crossing study, inspection plaza areas of approximately 30 to 40 ha were considered for new crossings, based on the preliminary assumption that international truck traffic will be distributed equally between the new crossing and the Ambassador Bridge.